-How can I use my mobile phone when I am abroad?
+How can I use my mobile phone when I am outside the UK?

 You can use your mobile phone when abroad with giffgaff - just follow the guide.

 How it works

 When you are abroad, your device is using the local mobile networks instead of giffgaff but you can still enjoy all of giffgaff services – that’s called roaming.

 As you are using a foreign network, you must use the international dialling code (+44) to call or text a UK number.
 To use this international code, strip off the zero at the beginning of the number and add +44 instead - e.g. 07912345678 becomes +447912345678.

 For your convenience, you can add the international dialling code to the numbers saved in your phone, as it also works when you are in the UK.

 Goodybags and gigabags are only valid in the UK and your usage abroad is charged out of your airtime balance.

 When you arrive in another country, you’ll receive a text with the price for making/receiving calls and texts for that country.
 You can also find the details of the charges below to anticipate your budget.